ColumPaget/Mimeguard/README.md

 Binds a list of file extensions to a particular mime-type, overriding information from the apache mime.types file.

 **FileType <mime type> <commands>**
 This config does most of the work.
 The 'mime type' argument is an fnmatch style pattern that matches against a mime type.
-For a given pattern one can supply the arguments 'safe', 'evil', 'container', 'contains', and 'equiv'. 'safe' and 'evil' are equivalent to 'ACCEPT' and 'REJECT' in an iptables firewall. mimeguard will return '0' (which is 'true' in bash scripts) if a file and all it's contained files are declared 'safe'.
+For a given pattern one can supply the arguments 'safe', 'evil', 'container', 'contains', and 'equiv'. 'safe' and 'evil' are equivalent to 'ACCEPT' and 'REJECT' in an iptables firewall. mimeguard will return '0' (which is 'true' in bash scripts) if a file and all its contained files are declared 'safe'.
 If will return various non-zero values (all of which count as 'false') if the file, or any of it's contents, match against an 'evil' rule.
 For example:

 ```
 FileType * evil